kristoferlund/ic-siwe/packages/ic_siwe/README.md

 ## Prebuilt `ic_siwe_provider` canister

-While the `ic_siwe` library can be used to build custom solutions, the [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister provides a prebuilt solution for handling the login flow and delegating identities within the IC platform.
+While the `ic_siwe` library can be used to build custom solutions, the [ic-siwe-provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister provides a prebuilt solution for handling the login flow and delegating identities within the ICP platform.

 Developers can integrate this canister into their projects with minimal coding effort by adding it to their `dfx.json`.
 This approach simplifies the development process, focusing on configuration over coding.